How to Get Choline on a Vegan and Vegetarian Diet

 Choline may not be on your radar, but it should be.
-This essential nutrient has been highlighted recently because Americans aren’t getting enough of it—only 90% meet their daily needs and 65% don’t even know what it is!
+This essential nutrient has been highlighted recently because Americans aren’t getting enough of it.
+According to a recent study, only about 11% meet their daily needs, and 65% don’t even know what it is!
 Yet, this nutrient is critical for your health, particularly in maintaining a healthy liver system and brain.
 While everyone needs choline, it seems to be even more important early in life while the brain is developing, and later in life to prevent cognitive decline.
 That’s why the FDA recently established a RDI (Reference Dietary Intake) of 550 milligrams (mg) for choline for adults and children 4 and above, and a Daily Value (DV, the daily requirement abased on 2,000 calories per day), which you will soon see listed on the Nutrition Facts labels of foods—indicating what percentage of the Daily Value a portion of food provides.

 We don’t have a great deal of data on choline intakes among plant-based eaters.
 But here’s a model menu for a vegetarian eating pattern providing 2,000 calories per day: